-- Have ready any toppings you intend to use, as the chocolate tends to dry fairly quickly.
+- Have ready your toppings ready to go — the chocolate will start to set quickly.

 - Valentine’s Day Chocolate Bark is an easy treat for peanut butter lovers.
 It features a chocolate bark loaded with Reese’s candy hearts, crunchy peanuts and M&M’s!

 - Red Velvet Brownies are the perfect holiday dessert for your Valentine’s Day sweetheart!
 Made from scratch and equipped with a simple Cream Cheese Frosting.
 These beauties never disappoint!

 - Valentine Marshmallow Krispie Treats are simple and easy heart-shaped marshmallow treats topped with hard icing and sprinkles for Valentine’s Day.
 Perfect for cooking with kids!

 - Cherry Cheesecake Sippers are the perfect addition to any Galentine’s Day party!
 A dessert cocktail made to taste like Cherry Cheesecake!